 Hamm v.
 Ryan: This is our litigation which challenges the constitutionality of the $25 "visitor background fee" which is imposed on all persons applying to visit a state prisoner as of July 20, 2011.
 On January 4, 2014, the Arizona Supreme Court ruled to deny review.
 This means the litigation in this matter is finished and the $25 "fee" (which we believe is an illegal tax) will remain intact.
 Arizona is the only state prison system where visitors are charged this type of "fee."
 None of the collected monies are used to defray the cost of background checks.
 Instead, 100% of the money is used for the Department's "Building and Maintenance Fund".
 The Department owns approximately 1,500 buildings throughout all its prison facilities, and the visitors are paying for maintenance and renewal of all these structures, even though visitors use a fraction of these buildings for visitation purposes.
 Most disturbingly, the ruling suggests that the Legislature can readily use prisoner's families as a "cash cow" when revenues decline.
 A shameful proposition.

 Arner v.
-Ryan: This is our sponsored litigation (Plaintiff is a top Middle Ground supporter , David Arner) which challenges the 1% "banking fee" imposed on any deposits made to a prisoner's account as of July 20, 2011.
-The case is currently pending transfer to the Arizona Court of Appeals.
-Petition for Review in the Court of Appeals is due on January 21, 2014.
-After that, the state will be given opportunity to Reply and then the matter will be awaiting a decision before th Court.
+Ryan: This litigation challenged the 1% "banking fee" imposed on any deposits made to a prisoner's account as of July 20, 2011..
 This case is even stronger than the one involving background check fees because it is clearly tied to income.
 Some prisoners who have no income or deposits to their accounts will pay nothing at all toward the Building and Renewal Fund, while others who have large amounts to deposit have to pay more.
 Taxes are based on income; how this could not be deemed a "tax" by the Court is laughable at best.
-We hope the Court of Appeals will give this case the attention it deserves.
-It is currently pending a decision and is officially "under advisement."
+The Arizona Court of Appeals denied review.
+This "tax" on prisoners will stand.

 ACLU Lawsuit Against DOC Challenging Medical Care and Abuse of Solitary Confinement; The Defendants representing the Dept. of Corrections in this case have subpoenaed Middle Ground's records for all advocacy we have performed (since 1983!!!) for prisoners with respect to medical issues.
 We have objected to the expansive nature of the subpoena and have, thus far, refused to comply.
 Apparently, the Defendants attorney recognizes that Middle Ground Prison Reform has been a leading agency in advocating for prisoners medical care.
 The only other subpoena issued was to the Arizona Republic to obtain records they used as background for stories they have written about the dangerous and sometimes tragic medical care afforded to prisoners.